webplatform/docs-wpd/Community/Meetings/General/index.md

 We recommend that you follow both the audio conference and the IRC chat.
 For those without an audio connection, key updates are provided live on the IRC, courtesy of each week's volunteer scribe.

+==Agenda 2013-03-22==

+* Roll call
+* Review of open action items
+* April 3 Doc Sprint
+* A lot of meetings next week
+** Community
+** Analytics
+** Programming
+* Fellowships, interships, mentoring programs for students
+* Please gather university contacts to add to an announce email list ** How was it?
+* Anyone want to share any status on any project?
+** Session bug's gone again!
+** CSS Properties project
+** Project.* project
+** Global nav project
+** Beginners guide to web dev
+* Anything blocking you from creating great content?
+* Any new or notable content to promote?

 ==Agenda 2013-03-29==

 * Roll call